 Departments of the State of New York which had formerly been departments of the City of New York, where members of NYCERS are still employed

-City service rendered by an employee who is regularly scheduled to work 1,827 hours in a calendar year is considered full-time service.
+Public service rendered in the employ of a public entity in which an employee is regularly scheduled to work less than 1,827 hours in a calendar year.

 That part of a member’s retirement benefit that is provided by contributions made by the City of New York or the member’s Participating Employer(s).